nvpro-samples/nvpro_core/nvvk/README.md

 In real-time processing, the CPU typically generates commands in advance to the GPU and send them in batches for exeuction.

-To avoid having he CPU to wait for the GPU'S completion and let it "race ahead" we make use of double, or tripple-buffering techniques, where we cycle through a pool of resources every frame.
+To avoid having the CPU to wait for the GPU'S completion and let it "race ahead" we make use of double, or tripple-buffering techniques, where we cycle through a pool of resources every frame.
 We know that those resources are currently not in use by the GPU and can therefore manipulate them directly.